openbmc/openbmc/poky/documentation/migration-guides/migration-1.5.rst

-BitBake will now shorten revisions from Git repositories from the normal 40 characters down to 10 characters within :term:`SRCPV` for improved usability in path and file names.
+BitBake will now shorten revisions from Git repositories from the normal 40 characters down to 10 characters within :term:`SRCPV` for improved usability in path and filenames.
 This change should be safe within contexts where these revisions are used because the chances of spatially close collisions is very low.
 Distant collisions are not a major issue in the way the values are used.